emmawalshdev/kaytea_art/README.md

 * A link directing users back to the shop is provided underneath.

 #### Additional Pages
-* The django-allauth library is used to manage user registrtion and authentication on the site.
-The allauth templates; inluding login, register, forgotten password etc have been customised to suit the brand styling.
+* The django-allauth library is used to manage user registration and authentication on the site.
+The allauth templates; including login, register, forgotten password, etc have been customized to suit the brand styling.

 ### Future Features
 The following features are not included in this release.
 These points will be revisited in future rollouts.

-* Improve 'Sort by' functionality on Prodcuts page - add sort by 'average rating'.
+* Improve 'Sort by' functionality on Products page - add sort by 'average rating'.
-* Build structure on product details page to allow for multiple picture uploads.
+* Build a structure on product details page to allow for multiple picture uploads.
 * Further develop the Commissions app - build automatic quote feature.
 * Add pagination to reviews/comments section on blog detail and product detail pages.
 * Add a boolean 'published' value to product and blog detail records - This should control whether a product/blog is public or not.
 * Add Privacy Policy and Terms & condition pages.
-* Add social media sign up and login functionality using allauth.
+* Add social media sign-up and login functionality using allauth.
 * Integrate Paypal on the checkout page.
-* Build functionality to allow users to set up seperate billing and delivery addresses.
+* Build functionality to allow users to set up separate billing and delivery addresses.
 * Replace the bag total value with an item counter, on the navigation bar.
 * Add functionality to allow users to update their username and email address.

 ## Information Architecture

-* SQLite was used during development of this project.
+* SQLite was used during the development phase of this project.
 This is the default database used with Django.
 On deployment with Heroku, a Postgres database is used.

 ### Data Models